PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Appendix

 In an unconditional diffusion model, test-time guidance~\cite{zhang2022motiondiffuse, janner2022planning} constrains trajectories to specific environments and start/goal configurations.
 While prior works~\cite{carvalho2023motion,huang2023diffusion} rely on test-time guidance for collision avoidance and endpoint constraints, we use only conditional diffusion models and trajectory optimization for strict constraint satisfaction.
 Here, we also include an ablation study on the complementary use of guidance steps during sampling to enhance motion planning performance.

 \paragraph{Guidance Function Implementation}

-As in \mpd{}~\cite{carvalho2023motion}, the guidance function includes collision and smoothness costs (same as Section~\ref{sec:train}).
-Collision costs are computed with cuRobo~\cite{sundaralingam2023curobo}, and smoothness costs use a Gaussian Process prior~\cite{carvalho2023motion,Barfoot2014BatchCT}.
-To ensure stability during guidance, we first smooth the sampled trajectory with a Gaussian kernel ($\sigma=4.0$) before computing costs, allowing collision-cost gradients to affect neighboring points.
-We then compute the clamped collision cost ($d_{\texttt{max}}=0.1$) and the smoothness cost, summing them as $k_{\text{smooth}} c_{\text{smooth}} + k_{\text{coll}}c_{\text{coll}}$, with $k_{\text{smooth}}=1e-9$ and $k_{\text{coll}}=1e-2$.
-Gradients are computed with PyTorch~\cite{paszke2019pytorch}, clamped ($g_{\texttt{max}}=1.0$) to prevent erratic updates, zeroed at endpoints, and added directly to the trajectory.
+Algorithm~\ref{algo:guide} describes our procedure for computing cost gradients.
+As in \mpd{}~\cite{carvalho2023motion}, the guidance function includes collision and smoothness costs as described in Section~\ref{sec:train}.
+Collision costs are computed using cuRobo~\cite{sundaralingam2023curobo}, while smoothness costs employ a Gaussian Process prior~\cite{carvalho2023motion,Barfoot2014BatchCT}.
+To ensure stability during guidance, we smooth the sampled trajectory with a Gaussian kernel ($\sigma=4.0$) before computing costs, allowing collision-cost gradients to affect neighboring points (line 1).
+We then compute the clamped collision cost ($d_{\texttt{max}}=0.1$) and the smoothness cost, summing them as $k_{\text{smooth}} c_{\text{smooth}} + k_{\text{coll}}c_{\text{coll}}$, with $k_{\text{smooth}}=1e-9$ and $k_{\text{coll}}=1e-2$ (line 2-4).
+Gradients are computed with PyTorch~\cite{paszke2019pytorch}, clamped ($g_{\texttt{max}}=1.0$) to prevent erratic updates, zeroed at endpoints, and directly added to the trajectory (line 5-6).